Traveller Alien Module 1: Aslan

 Traveller Alien Module 1: Aslan is a 1984 role-playing game supplement for Traveller, Written by J. Andrew Keith, John Harshman, and Marc W. Miller, cover by David Deitrick, and published by Game Designers' Workshop.
 Part of the classic Traveller Alien Modules series.

 Contents

-Aslan is the first module in a series detailing the major alien races in Traveller.
+Aslan is the first Traveller module released for a series of sourcebooks to focus on each of the most important alien races of the game.

 Reception

 Craig Sheeley reviewed Aslan in Space Gamer No. 70.
 Sheeley commented that "Aslan is an excellent module.
 I recommend it without hesitation.
 It's worth more than [the price]."

+Terry Mcinnes reviewed Aslan for Different Worlds magazine and stated that "Aslan is an outstanding achievement and a must-buy for the serious Traveller player."

 Steve Nutt reviewed Alien Module: Aslan for Imagine magazine, and stated that "All in all, this is a good buy.
 An Aslan-based campaign would be very different indeed."